ackens/-godot-gj-api/README.md

 * guest - name of the guest
 * table_id - The id of the high score table that you want to submit to.
 If left blank the score will be submitted to the primary high score table.

-A list of the scoreboards can be fetched with this method:
+A list of the score tables can be fetched with this method:

 `fetch_tables()`